quanghieu31/quanghieu31.github.io/README.md

-This website, https://quanghieu31.github.io/, is made with Hugo framework, modified [hugo-code](
-    https://github.com/luizdepra/hugo-coder), Github Pages, and :sparkling_heart: and :sob:.
+This website, https://quanghieu31.github.io/, is made with Hugo/hugo-coder (https://github.com/luizdepra/hugo-coder), along with :sparkling_heart: and :sob:.